amy-enn/amy-enn/README.md

 ## Hi, I'm Amy 👋

-I'm a web programming student (full stack), a veteran, a yogi, and a human multi-tool.
+I'm a web programmer (full stack), a veteran, a yogi, and a human multi-tool.

 I love solving problems, creating stuff, and trying new things.